Tutorial

 model: "openai/gpt-5.5",

-To actually run it, register the agent with a Mastra instance — this is the
+register it with a Mastra instance — the root object that holds everything

-root object that holds everything your app exposes:
+your app exposes:

 import { Mastra } from "@mastra/core";